Campus Improvement Plan

 Evaluation Data Sources: Discipline Data Dashboard, Review effectiveness of Behavior Intervention Plans

-Strategy 1: We will consistently implement social skills and PBIS school wide, by supporting Thornwood Teachers and Staff.
-All students will be responsible for following school wide expectations and will take home a behavior folder daily to share with parents.
+Strategy 1: Thornwood will consistently implement social skills and PBIS school wide.
+Teachers and Staff will support school wide expectations and will be responsible for holding students to those expectations.
+Students will be responsible for following school wide expectations and daily behavior folder will be sent home to share with parents.

-Strategy's Expected Result/Impact: We will see a decrease in in discipline referrals and classroom interruptions/misbehavior
+Strategy's Expected Result/Impact: A decrease in discipline referrals and classroom interruptions/misbehavior.

-Staff Responsible for Monitoring: Classroom Teacher, PBIS Team, Counselor, CIS, Administration
+Staff Responsible for Monitoring: Classroom Teachers, PBIS Team, Staff, Counselor, CIS, Administration

 Title I: